U.S. municipal adviser hit with first-ever charge for fiduciary breach

 The firm made $130,120 in adviser fees and the broker-dealer, also unnamed in the order, collected $121,530 in underwriter fees, 90 percent of which was remitted to Central States.
 The firm then paid commissions to Detter and Malone for both their advisory and underwriting services.

-In an April 2011 email Detter sent to Malone, Detter wrote that “if we are going to charge an fee and [the City’s administrator] keeps calling us [municipal advisers], should we not resign as [municipal advisers] to this issue?
-Out of an abundance of caution I believe we should resign,” the order said.
+In an April 2011 email Detter sent to Malone, Detter wrote that “if we are going to charge an [advisory] fee and [the City’s administrator] keeps calling us [municipal advisers], should we not resign as [municipal advisers] to [underwrite] this issue?
+Out of an abundance of caution I believe we should resign…,” the order said.

 Instead, they neither resigned nor disclosed the conflict even when a city representative asked specifically whether the firm and broker-dealer had any connection.